Cleaning & Seasoning Your Viking Griddle for the First Time

 Both Viking and Chef Scotty warn that the griddle will not maintain its original shiny, silver appearance.
 The griddle surface will darken over time and may have uneven coloring.

-Viking’s new griddles feature a new grease management system that draws grease away from food toward the edges of the griddle, making it easier to wipe clean after use.Appliance Tips, Cooking, Viking Appliances and tagged Appliance Cleaning Tips, viking appliances, Viking ranges.
+Viking’s new griddles feature a new grease containment system that draws grease away from food toward the edges of the griddle, making it easier to wipe clean after use.Appliance Tips, Cooking, Viking Appliances and tagged Appliance Cleaning Tips, viking appliances, Viking ranges.
 Bookmark the permalink. ← Comparing Four Premium Stainless Steel Dishwashers Miele Coffee Machines Review : An Unparalleled Coffee Experience →

 Comments are closed.